ministryofjustice/opg-metrics/README.md

 ## License

-The OPG Metrics Service is released under the MIT license, a copy of which can be found in [LICENSE](LICENSE).
+The OPG Metrics Service is released under the MIT license, a copy of which can be found in [LICENCE](LICENCE).